 4. Expand to the Internet

-If you don’t have a business page on Facebook, Twitter, Pinterest etc. then get one!
+If you don’t have a business page on Facebook, Instagram, LinkedIn, Twitter, Pinterest etc., then get one!
 You have the potential of reaching hundreds, even thousands of people just by posting on these sites.
 If one person likes what you post, it is then shown to their 400 something friends, and the train continues.
 But you need to be sure you maintain your Facebook page and post to it at least weekly, preferably daily.
-You need to show that you’re company is engaging, personable, and alive.
+You need to show that your company is engaging, personable, and alive.

 5. Stand Out from the Competition

-Growing your business by implementing one of these steps at a time can make your business really pick gain speed.
-Even if you’re not a businessman you can still help your business grow and stand out from the competition, just take the initiative and realize that people want to do business with other people.
+Growing your business by implementing these steps, one at a time, can make your business really pick up and gain speed.
+Even if you’re not a businessman or woman, you can still help your business grow and stand out from the competition by simply taking initiative and realizing that people want to do business with other people.